-Led by Butterfly Conservation and Natural England we have increased butterfly habitat and following reintroduction we now have England largest population of Marsh Fritillary which are expanding.
+Led by Butterfly Conservation and Natural England we have increased butterfly habitat and following reintroduction we now have one of England's largest populations of Marsh Fritillary.

 We have three herds of extensive grazing cattle which wander around the valley east of the lake.
 We introduced them as a natural disturbance process, as they are heavier enough to be able to disturb the ground vegetation creating a patchwork of natural seedbeds.
 Compared to sheep, cattle are more selective graziers ripping with their tongues leaving behind plants that can go onto flower.
 Cattle are also terrain challenged so they don't graze the whole of the area they have access to equally.

 Where our cattle have been grazing for more than 10 years we have seen a 65% increase in bird species and a doubling of the numbers of birds.

 Our Galloway herds can be hard to find, you may find them in the forest, sheltering on hot or stormy days or grazing in the fields.
 In the summer some of the animals will be up on the high mountains.
 Our tenant farmer monitors the herds at least once a week and when snow cover stops them accessing grazing they are given hay.

 Once a year all the cattle get a health check and often in winter they will get energy blocks which give them essential nutrients.

 The Ennerdale valley is home to around 100 Roe deer with the occasional transient herd of Red deer moving to and from South Cumbria.
 Deer can be found in the valley all year round but they can often be difficult to spot, early morning and late evening are the best times of the day to see deer.